jamesw201/infrastructure-graph/README.md

 [√] create json transform from AST
 [√] get relationship specs from yaml
 [√] build relationships from templated attribute values
+[ ] build mechanism for traversing AST by simple jmespath expressions
 [ ] build relationships from json values

 [ ] create react diagrams from the output of the AST